Generic Name: Dexmethylphenidate hydrochloride

 Dosage Form: tablet

 Dexmethylphenidate hydrochloride is the d-threo-enantiomer of racemic methylphenidate hydrochloride, which is a 50/50 mixture of the d-threo and l-threo-enantiomers.
 Dexmethylphenidate hydrochloride is a central nervous system (CNS) stimulant, available in three tablet strengths.
 Each tablet contains Dexmethylphenidate hydrochloride 2.5, 5, or 10 mg for oral administration.
 Dexmethylphenidate hydrochloride is methyl α-phenyl-2-piperidineacetate hydrochloride, (R,R’)-(+)-.
-Its structural formula is:
+Its empirical formula is C14H19NO2•HCl.
+Its molecular weight is 269.77 and its structural formula is

 Note: * = asymmetric carbon centers

-Dexmethylphenidate hydrochloride tablets also contain the following inert ingredients: lactose anhydrous, lactose monohydrate, magnesium stearate, microcrystalline cellulose, pregelatinized starch, and sodium starch glycolate.
-Additionally, 5 mg tablets contain D&C Yellow #10 aluminum lake; 2.5 mg tablets contain FD&C Blue #2 lake; 5 mg and 10 mg tablets contain colloidal silicon dioxide.
+Dexmethylphenidate hydrochloride tablets also contains the following inert ingredients: citric acid anhydrous, lactose monohydrate, magnesium stearate, microcrystalline cellulose, pregelatinized starch, sodium starch glycolate, and FD&C Blue No.1 (2.5 mg tablets), D&C Yellow #10 (5 mg tablets); the 10 mg tablet contains no dye.

 Dexmethylphenidate - Clinical Pharmacology